TabDDPM: Modelling Tabular Data with Diffusion Models: Related Work

-\textbf{``Shallow'' synthetics generation.} Unlike unstructured images or natural texts, tabular data is typically structured, i.e., the individual features are often interpretable and it is not clear if their modelling requires several layers of ``deep'' architectures.
-Therefore, the simple interpolation techniques, like SMOTE \citep{chawla2002smote} (originally proposed to address class-imbalance) can serve as simple and powerful solutions as demonstrated in \citep{camino2020oversampling}, where SMOTE is shown to outperform tabular GANs for minor class oversampling.
-In the experiments, we demonstrate the advantage of synthetics produced by TabDDPM over synthetics produced by interpolation techniques from the privacy-preserving perspective.
+\textbf{``Shallow'' synthetics generation.} Unlike unstructured images or natural texts, tabular data is typically structured, i.e., the individual features are often interpretable and it is unclear if their modeling requires several layers of ``deep'' architectures.
+Therefore, the simple interpolation techniques, like SMOTE \citep{chawla2002smote} (originally proposed to address class imbalance) can serve as simple and powerful solutions as demonstrated in \citep{camino2020oversampling}, where SMOTE is shown to outperform tabular GANs for minor class oversampling.
+In the experiments, we demonstrate the advantage of TabDDPM's synthetics over synthetics produced with interpolation techniques from the privacy-preserving perspective.